polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 Depending on the device state and firmware, PicoKey App may support firmware updates when the device is **BOOTSEL / RESCUE mode**.
 For new or freshly flashed devices, **RESCUE mode is expected**.

+For regular firmware variants, upgrade actions require a registered board in PicoKey App.
+Rescue firmware update paths may still be available for recovery workflows.

 ---

 ## Before you start